febeling/edit-distance/README.md

 Calculate Levenshtein distance between two strings.

-The edit distance of Levenshtein distance is helpful for spelling correction, fuzzy completion and similar use cases.
+The Levenshtein edit distance is a measure for the similarity between two strings.
+It's helpful for spelling correction, fuzzy completion, type-ahead and similar use cases.

+This implementation supports Unicode.

 ## Installation